An Axiomatic Risk-Reward Framework for Sustainable Investing: ESG-coherent risk measures

 \subsection{ESG-coherent risk measures --- axiomatic definition}

-We introduce bivariate risk measures and apply them to the financial performance and sustainability of a position.\footnote{ As discussed in Section \ref{sec:measure_ESG}, we use periodic returns for the monetary component and ESG scores (which represent the accumulated sustainability of the investment) for the sustainability component.
+We now extend the classical axioms of coherent risk to a bivariate setting, where the two components represent monetary and sustainability dimensions of the same position.\footnote{ As discussed in Section \ref{sec:measure_ESG}, we use periodic returns for the monetary component and ESG scores (which represent the accumulated sustainability of the investment) for the sustainability component.
 The definition could be extended to alternative specifications that can be represented using two random variables with a joint distribution such that an investor has a preference for both higher $r$ and higher $\esg$ values (e.g., using the final net worth and the accumulated sustainability multiplied by the initial value of the position).} Consider a convex set $ \mathcal{X}_2$ of random vectors $X_T = [ r_T, \; ESG_T ]'$, defined on a probability space $(\Omega,\mathcal{F},P)$ with values in $\mathbb{R}^2$.
 We use the short-hand notation $\mathcal{X}_2=\mathcal{L}_p(\Omega,\mathcal{F},P;\Rb^2)$ for the space of random vectors with two components and finite $p$-th moments, which are indistinguishable on sets of $P$-measure zero.
 Here $p\in[1,\infty]$.
-Since individual investors may have different attitude towards ESG, to highlights the trade-off between the monetary and sustainability risk components, we use the parameter $\lambda \in [0,1]$, a scalar which represents an investor preference for the relative weighing between the monetary and ESG components of risk.
+Since individual investors may have different attitude towards ESG, to highlight the trade-off between the monetary and sustainability risk components, we use the parameter $\lambda \in [0,1]$, a scalar which represents an investor preference for the relative weighing between the monetary and ESG components of risk.
+Such parameter is investor-specific but fixed at evaluation time.

 An ESG risk measure is then a functional of the form $\bfrho_{\lambda}(X): \mathcal{X}_2 \rightarrow \mathbb{R} \cup \{+ \infty\}$.
 As in the univariate case, it is possible to axiomatically characterize a set of measures that have desirable properties.
 These axioms are: